Play Like an Idiot

 Over the years both Claude Shannon and David Hagelbarger worked on a variety of second guessing machines with various names, including the “Mind-Reading (?)
 Machine” and the “Outguessing Machine”.
 SEER (SEquence Extrapolating Robot) was the title considered most scientifically respectable.

 Underlining the machine's playful appearance and function were serious reasons to develop predictive machines: “We hope,” wrote Shannon, “that research in the design of game-playing machines will lead to insights in the manner of operation of the human brain”.
 Shannon noted at the time, as did Lacan and Guilbaud, that the game of matching pennies had already been used to model human predictive behavior in John Von Neumann and Oskar Morgenstern’s Theory of Games and Economic Behavior and that the game had been a key figure in Edgar Allan Poe’s Purloined Letter.
-Shannon & Hagelbarger also wanted to develop a machine that could readjust itself and adapt: “Perhaps in an extremely complicated situation it might be easier to design a machine which learns to be efficient than to design an efficient machine as such.”
+Shannon & Hagelbarger also wanted to develop a machine that could readjust itself and adapt, as Hagelbarger reflected soon after: “Perhaps in an extremely complicated situation it might be easier to design a machine which learns to be efficient than to design an efficient machine as such.”
 It was also useful, within the communications industry, to have machines that could execute complex actions with humans and other machines whilst using minimum processing power.
 In the case of SEER the processing power was minimal and yet it was able to produce complex behaviour in both human and machine.
 The machine had only 16 bits of storage (2 bytes) but was nevertheless able, in a game of long duration, to outguess its human opponent 65%-75% of the time.
 SEER gave a binary choice between “left” or “right”, in the first move the machine guessed randomly, after which it “learned” from the patterns produced by its opponent.
 Its choice of left or right would be dependent on the human opponent’s previous choice (its dossier of choices) and on a random choice.

 The machine broke the penny-matching model down into eight scenarios, each with a particular probable outcome.
 For example: if the human player wins twice in a row with the same choice – let’s say “right” –, the human tendency would be to switch on the third move – to “left” –, because to stick with “right” would not be random.
 Such decisions were recorded as a “1” or “0” in SEER’s 16-bit memory.
 For each of the eight scenarios the machine recorded the last two only – filling the 16-bit memory.
 To predict its opponent’s move the machine would check the last two moves taken when the particular scenario in question occurred and choose the same.
 If the human opponent chose differently it would use a spinning commutator, which gave a random result.